 Plus, if you see an interesting word you don’t know, you can add it to a vocab list.

 Review a complete interactive transcript under the Dialogue tab, and find words and phrases listed under Vocab.

 Learn all the vocabulary in any video with FluentU’s robust learning engine.
 Swipe left or right to see more examples of the word you’re on.

-The best part is that FluentU keeps track of the vocabulary that you’re learning, and it recommends you examples and videos based on the words you’ve already learned.
-Every learner has a truly personalized experience, even if they’re learning the same video.
+The best part is that FluentU keeps track of the vocabulary that you’re learning, and gives you extra practice with difficult words.
+It'll even remind you when it’s time to review what you’ve learned.
+Every learner has a truly personalized experience, even if they’re studying with the same video.

-5 Simple Spanish Poems That Are Ridiculously Easy to Memorize
+8 Simple Spanish Poems That Are Ridiculously Easy to Memorize

 Starting Point: Children’s Poems

 Douglas Wright is a famous writer of children’s poetry from Argentina.
 His simple language and construction of imagery as perceived by a child makes it a good starting point for Spanish-language learners to get their feet wet.

 Learning a language after our first puts us back onto the same square as children, seeing the world with new and appreciative eyes, with a lot of questions to boot.

 Below are three poems by Wright that offer a great mix of imagery, vocabulary and brevity for the Spanish-language-learner endeavoring to memorize poetry.